Fog collection: Parts of a fog collector

 The fog collector is made up of three major parts: the frame, the mesh netting, and the trough or basin.

 The frame supports the mesh netting and can be made from a wide array of materials from stainless steel poles to bamboo.
 The frame can vary in shape.
 Proposed geometries include linear, similar to a fence and cylindrical.
 Linear frames are rectangles with the vertical endpoints embedded into the ground.
 They have rope supports connected at the top and staked into the ground to provide stability.

 The mesh netting is where the condensation of water droplets appear.
 It consists of filaments knitted together with small openings, coated with a chemical to increase condensation.
-Shade Cloth is used for mesh structure because it can be locally sourced in underdeveloped countries.
+Shade cloth is used for mesh structure because it can be locally sourced in underdeveloped countries.
 The filaments are coated to be hydrophilic and hydrophobic, which attracts and repels water to increase the condensation.
 This can retrieve 2% of moisture in the air.
 Efficiency increases as the size of the filaments and the holes decrease.
 The most optimal mesh netting is made from stainless steel filaments the size of three to four human hairs and with holes that are twice as big as the filament.
 The netting is coated in a chemical that decreases water droplet's contact angle hysteresis, which allows for more small droplets to form.
 This type of netting can capture 10% of the moisture in the air.

 Below the mesh netting of a fog fence, there is a small trough for the water to be collected in.
 The water runs from the trough to some type of storage container or irrigation system for use.
 If the fog collector is circular the water will be deposited into a basin placed at the bottom of the netting.

 Principle

-Fog contains typically from 0.05 to 1 grams of water per cubic meter, with droplets from 1 to 40 micrometres in diameter.
+Fog contains typically from 0.05 to 1 grams of water per cubic meter (⅗ to 12 grains per cu. yd.), with droplets from 1 to 40 micrometres in diameter.
 It settles slowly and is carried by wind.
 Therefore, an efficient fog fence must be placed facing the prevailing winds, and must be a fine mesh, as wind would flow around a solid wall and take the fog with it.

 The water droplets in the fog deposit on the mesh.
 A second mesh rubbing against the first causes the droplets to coalesce and run to the bottom of the meshes, where the water may be collected and led away.